 Being an MQL4 programmer for the last 7 years I know pretty well how to identify what’s wrong with one or the other MT4 app, but I also do know that many people don’t know how to do this.
 I literally receive hundreds of email messages every month where people face trouble with some MT4 EA and they cannot figure it out.

-Do not get me wrong, but it looks like majority do not even try to find what cause of the problem, and I must say that’s understandable because there’s not much information about how to do this.
+Do not get me wrong, but it looks like the majority do not even try to find what cause of the problem, and I must say that’s understandable because there’s not much information about how to do this.

 So let’s dig in.
 I would be wrong if I say that MT4 will record all your activity and later you can track down what was wrong at a certain moment, but I am definitely right if I’d say that MT4 will log the most important actions.
 In most cases that’s more than enough to understand what’s going on.

 There are three types of log messages in the MetaTrader 4 platform and they are separated in different tabs at the bottom of the terminal, the Experts tab and the Journal tab, and another Journal tab in the MT4 Strategy Tester.
-But in this article I am going to talk about the messages in the Experts and Journal tab.
+But in this article, I am going to talk about the messages in the Experts and Journal tab.
 I will leave backtesting log messages for another article 😉

 All those messages are also written to special log files.
 We will get to that later.
-But first let me show you what you can find in the Experts and Journal tabs which in most cases helps to identify the cause of any EA trading problem without the need to dig deeper in to the log files.
+But first, let me show you what you can find in the Experts and Journal tabs which in most cases helps to identify the cause of any EA trading problem without the need to dig deeper into the log files.